Gabbyogunbiyi/Project_PowerPlatform/SalesPitch.md

 - **Benefit**: Decision-makers gain the ability to make data-driven decisions quickly, spot inefficiencies in real-time, and adjust processes as needed to improve performance.

 ### 2. Power Apps – Custom Applications
-- **Problem**: The company relies on spreadsheets and manual tracking systems that lead to errors, delays, and lack of integration.
+- **Problem**: Alison relies on spreadsheets and manual tracking systems that lead to errors, delays, and lack of integration.
-- **Solution**: **Power Apps** allows Alison Manufacturing to create custom applications tailored to specific workflows, like order management, inventory tracking, and procurement.
-These apps can integrate with existing systems (e.g., CRM, ERP) and provide an intuitive interface for employees to manage orders, update inventory, and access customer data.
+- **Solution**: **Power Apps** allows Alison Manufacturing to create custom applications tailored to specific workflows, like order management, inventory tracking, and procurement and provide an intuitive interface for employees to manage orders, update inventory, and access customer data.
 - **Benefit**: With Power Apps, Alison Manufacturing can streamline processes, reduce errors, and improve user experience by having centralized, customized tools for specific operational needs.

 ### 3. Power Automate – Workflow Automation